Mount Etna eruption mapped: How often does Italy’s ‘Lady of the Rings’ volcano erupt?

 Where is Mount Etna?

-Mount Etna is on the east coast of Sicily, between the cities of Messina and Catania.
+Mount Etna, known as “Mongibello” locally, is on the east coast of Sicily, between the cities of Messina and Catania.

 According to the Royal Geographic Society, about 20 per cent of Sicily’s population of roughly 4.8 million people lives on the slopes of the volcano (but far from the explosive craters), because the fertile soil is ideal for growing fruit and vegetables.